lukasvrenner/turtls/README.md

 - `turtls_close`: close the connection.
 - All configuration is done via a single config struct.
 3. Have fun :)

+## Cryptography
+turtls uses in-house cryptography, meaning it uses its own crypto library, called crylib. crylib can also be used independently of turtls.

 ## Building
 Make sure you have a recent version of Rust installed.
 This project uses on new language features as they release,